rjmoss/CarND-Behavioural-Cloning-P3/writeup_report.md

 To augment the data sat, I also flipped images and angles as this would remove any left/right bias in the data set and generalise the model (e.g. flipped data from a left corner can help it learn how to steer a right corner).

-After the collection process, I had XXX number of data points.
+After the collection process, I had 16836 number of data points.
 The images were then cropped to remove unnecessary/distracting information (such as the sky/trees) and also reduce the memory requirements and decrease training time.

 The combination of lift/right cameras and flipping means that for one centre frame we get 6 training images/angles.
 The below images show the original image then the 6 variations (cropped):